atsoc1993/OnChainAlgorandPrice/README.md

 There is also a method from which you can input an amount of USD eg; $1000 and receive an output that is the equivalent amount in Algorand.

 Note that the scaling factors were adjusted post-recording for a more accurate decimal representation.

+### Non-Contract Method:
+See "4_without_contract.py" for executing the same logic without writing a smart contract!